 God’s Commandments Can’t Change

-This matter can be settled by the words of Jesus Himself who confirmed, “Do not think that I came to destroy the Law or the Prophets.
+This question can be settled by the words of Jesus Himself who confirmed, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17-18).
 The moral law of the Ten commandments (Exodus 20:3-17) can’t change because it is an expression of the will of God (Isaiah 40:8) who changes not (Malachi 3:6).

 For more on the Sabbath, please check (Lessons 91-102) of the Bible Lessons.